-Children with peanut allergy have a 1 in 5 chance of being allergic to other nuts.
+Children with peanut allergy have about a 1 in 5 chance of being allergic to other nuts.
 Your doctor will tell you which nuts you should avoid based on allergy testing, your child's age and severity of reactions.

-- Some allergy doctors may initially recommend avoidance of all nuts until allergy tests for a variety of nuts have been performed and/or food challenges are done because of the possibility of sensitization to more than one type of nut. - Initial avoidance of all nuts is also recommended for young children (<2yrs) not because of allergy but because of the risk of choking.
+- Some allergy doctors may initially recommend avoidance of all nuts until each nut has been individually allergy tested and/or food challenges are done. - In general avoidance of all nuts may also be recommended for young children (<2yrs) unrelated to allergy, because of the risk of inhalation or choking on whole nuts. - Severely sensitive children may also be advised to avoid all tree nuts as well due to the possibility of unrecognised nut substitution in commercial food products, contamination during processing or uncertain nut labelling.

-Correct nut identification may be problematic for carers and other family members and it is often best to avoid all nuts in this situation.

-• Very sensitive children may also be advised to avoid peanut and all tree nuts due to the possibility of nut substitution in commercial food products, contamination during processing or incomplete labelling on products.